hyperledger-solang/solang/docs/running.rst

   solang --target substrate flipper.sol

-Now you should have ``flipper.wasm`` and ``flipper.json``.
-This can be used directly in the `Polkadot UI <https://substrate.dev/substrate-contracts-workshop/#/0/deploying-your-contract?id=putting-your-code-on-the-blockchain>`_, as if the contract was written in ink!.
+Now you should have ``flipper.contract``.
+The file contains both the ABI and contract wasm.
+It can be used directly in the
+`Polkadot UI <https://substrate.dev/substrate-contracts-workshop/#/0/deploying-your-contract?id=putting-your-code-on-the-blockchain>`_, as if the contract was written in ink!.

 Using solang with Solana
 ------------------------